stellar/stellar-cli/docs/soroban-cli-full-docs.md

 Extend the expiry ledger of a contract-data ledger entry.

-If no keys are specificed the contract itself is bumped.
+If no keys are specified the contract itself is bumped.

 **Usage:** `soroban contract bump [OPTIONS] --durability <DURABILITY> --ledgers-to-expire <LEDGERS_TO_EXPIRE>`